kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_04_magic_button.md

 Some women feel sensation quickly.
 For others, it takes time and practice.
 Both are normal.

----

-### New Words You'll Know
+## New Words You'll Know

-**Clitoris** — The small pleasure button at the top of the vulva.
+**Clitoris**: The small pleasure button at the top of the vulva.

-**Clitoral Hood** — The small fold of skin covering and protecting the clitoris.
+**Clitoral Hood**: The small fold of skin covering and protecting the clitoris.

-**Nerve Endings** — Tiny sensors that send pleasure signals to your brain.
+**Nerve Endings**: Tiny sensors that send pleasure signals to your brain.

-**Stimulation** — Touching or rubbing in a way that creates sensation.
+**Stimulation**: Touching or rubbing in a way that creates sensation.

-**Sensitivity** — How strongly you feel touch.
+**Sensitivity**: How strongly you feel touch.

----

-### Something to Think About
+## Something to Think About

 You now know something many women discover only after years of marriage — or never discover at all.

-**The clitoris exists.
+The clitoris exists.
 It's yours.
-And it's designed for pleasure.**
+And it's designed for pleasure.
 How does it feel to know this?

----

-### Coming Up Next...
+## Coming Up Next

 Okay, so the magic button exists.
 But how does it lead to that "fireworks" feeling everyone talks about?
 In Chapter 5, we'll climb **"The Ladder to the Stars"** — understanding how arousal builds slowly and what an orgasm actually feels like.
 Get ready to learn the journey from "nice touch" to "amazing peak." 🌟

----

 ## Quiz